Birchard and Agee Marine Service Inc, in Seattle, Washington, USA

 We stripped the electronics, tops, etc., and sold the Fiberform to the new mechanic for $1000, representing a loss of about $17,000; we'd had enough of outdrives and outdrive repair facilities.
 We wanted the boat out of our lives forever with no delay.
 The new mechanic, now the owner, re bolted the flywheel, and reinstalled the "worn out" flappers.
 They run silently, of course, because there was NOTHING WRONG WITH THEM, and the boat is in service today, at least to the degree that anyone can ever say an I-O boat is "in service".

 We had paid Birchard & Agee Marine Services & Drystack, by their own admission, the sum of $275 for 2.5 hours of diagnosis.
 Obviously Birchard & Agee Marine Services & Drystack DID NOT PERFORM A USEFUL SERVICE.
 It's cut and dried.
 We can find no theory with which to explain Chris Ackerman's assertion that the flywheel "wouldn't budge".
-It was as loose as loose can get without actually falling off, and that's not an "opinion", it's a FACT.
+It was as loose as loose can get without actually falling off (see photo below), and that's not an "opinion", it's a FACT.
 We can think of only one scenario which might have caused Chris to think the flappers were worn out, and that is that not all flappers are completely covered by a rubber coating; many are so coated only around their edges, where they meet with the inside of the sealing surfaces in the Y-pipe.
-If that's the case, Chris is still at fault, as he should have known that some flappers will display bare metal when viewed through a bore scope, even when they are brand new.
+If that's the case, Chris is still at fault in our view, as he should have known that some flappers will display bare metal when viewed through a bore scope, even when they are brand new.

 When we wrote that letter and sent it by registered mail, we were still willing to cut Chris Ackerman and Birchard & Agee Marine Services & Drystack some slack.
 We liked Chris a great deal, and we didn't yet believe that Birchard & Agee Marine Services & Drystack was a dishonest and/or incompetent business.

-Birchard & Agee Marine Services & Drystack has steadfastly refused to reply to us in any way whatsoever, and we are now forced to file suit against them.
+Unfortunately, Birchard & Agee Marine Services & Drystack has steadfastly refused to reply to us in any way whatsoever, and we are now forced to file suit against them.
 We are undecided as yet if we will file in Small Claims and ask only for the $275 figure, or if we should bring them into District court and ask for that plus some portion of the money and time we invested in a new exhaust system which was never needed.
 And there's the issue of lost revenue.

 Had Birchard & Agee Marine Services & Drystack replied to us with reason or logic, or even common human courtesy, and explained their position, as indefensible as it is, we might have been inclined to try to find a way to work with them.
 The fact that they have simply thrown us under the bus tells us what kind of business they are: the lowest kind.